Jürgen Maier

-Early life
+Early life and education

-He was born in Germany, though holds Austrian and British citizenship.
+Maier was born in Germany, but holds Austrian and British citizenship.
 He lived in Karlsruhe.
 He came to the UK in 1974, to Leeds, where he went to school at Allerton Grange School, from 1978.
 He studied Production Engineering at Trent Polytechnic in Nottingham (now Nottingham Trent University) from 1982 to 1986.

 Career

 Maier is the Chair of the Digital Catapult and co-founder of vocL, a platform empowering responsible business voices.
 He also supports development in northern regions and in that capacity is vice-Chair of the Northern Powerhouse Partnership and life time President for the North West Business Leadership Team.

 Maier has occupied senior posts with Siemens, including managing director of UK and Ireland industry sector and Manufacturing Director of the Drives Factory in Congleton, Cheshire.
 He became a member of the Siemens UK Executive Management Board in October 2008, and was appointed Chief Executive on 1 July 2014.
 He retired in December 2019 at the age of 55.